JohnClarkeAU/udacity_02_trivia_project/backend/README.md

 Setting the `FLASK_APP` variable to `flaskr` directs flask to use the `flaskr` directory and the `__init__.py` file to find the application.

+The application is run on http://127.0.0.1:5000/ by default and is a proxy in the frontend configuration.

 ## Features

 Within the backend API each endpoint defines the endpoint and response data.